Supporting stakeholders to develop the Macedonian forest certification system

 Forests are an important natural resource in the Balkans, providing income and employment opportunities for rural populations, not only through wood products, but also through non-wood products, tourism and recreation.

-In recent years, there has been a growing call for the sustainable management of these forests.
-The general public is becoming increasingly interested in their forests and the role they play within the natural environment, and as a result, demanding their protection and responsible management.
+However, there was a growing call for the sustainable management of these forests.
+The general public was becoming increasingly interested in their forests and the role they play within the natural environment, and as a result, demanding their protection and responsible management.

 Stakeholders within the forestry sectors of these countries are now increasingly looking to develop sustainable forest management and the use of forest certification to provide assurance that their forests are managed sustainably.

-Following on from an initial outreach project carried out in the Southwest Balkans, the 2014 PEFC Collaboration Fund is supporting a follow-on project to guide Macedonia through the system development process, up to their application to PEFC for the endorsement of their national system.
+Following on from an initial outreach project carried out in the Southwest Balkans, the 2014 PEFC Collaboration Fund supported a follow-on project to guide Macedonia through the system development process, up to their application to PEFC for the endorsement of their national system.

-One important step towards the endorsement of the national system has already been fullfilled - the National Governing Body, which will be responsible for governing and administrating the new national system, joined PEFC as a national member in November 2016.
+While the development process was underway, the National Governing Body responsible for governing and administrating the new national system joined PEFC as a national member.